daniellima338/the_italian_corner/README.md

 The user should navigate down the main page to read about all the features of the page or use the navigation menu to get around the different areas of the page.

 * **Test**
+How would you go about understanding what you can do on the website?

 * **Result**
+Most users start out by clicking on the "see our products tab" on the home page.
+After that they start exploring the site and have no issues finding out how to subscribe, buy items or view the blogs.

 * **Verdict**
 The test has passed all the criteria and works like planned.
+I would have liked the users to take a look down the front page before they go to products, but it is essentially not wrong what they are doing.

 #### User story: As a user I want to be able to register for an account
 * **Plan**
-The user should reqognize the my account logo on top and understand that is where they sign up for a profile.
+The user should reqognize the account icon on top and understand that is where they sign up for a profile.
 Alternatively the user signs up through navigating to the subscription page.

 * **Test**
+How would you sign up for an account?

 * **Result**
+The users quickly understood where they could sign up for a user account, as they were used to the account icon from other websites.
+They found the registration process easy.

 * **Verdict**
 The test has passed all the criteria and works like planned.